fantastic001/blog/_posts/2018-10-26-powershell.md

 	gc data.csv | ConvertFrom-Csv

-Also, there are commandllets for making HTTP requests, REST requests etc. You can also make your own commandlets from powershell or from C#.
+Also, there are commandlets for making HTTP requests, REST requests etc. You can also make your own commandlets from powershell or from C#.